Shashank-Holla/Shashank-Holla.github.io/_projects/1_project.md

 # related_publications: einstein1956investigations, einstein1950meaning
 ---

-# Stable Diffusion with Self-Guided Attention and ControlNet

 ## 1. Overview

 This is Stable Diffusion built on pre-trained Stable Diffusion v1.5 weights with Self-Attention Guidelines (SAG) to enhance generated image's stability.
 It also uses ControlNet, a neural network model, to support additional input to control the image generation.
 Additionally, the model can add artistic features to the generated image by utilizing trained style weights.